Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints

-In the following sub-sections, we derive constraints on the maximally allowed helium mass fraction, $X_{\mathrm{He}}$, in the line-forming region following our modeling in \citep{Sneppen2024_helium}.
-First, we summarize the radiative-collisional model used to estimate the fraction of helium in the relevant lower level of the 1083\,nm line (i.e.\ \threeS).
-Next, we outline the P~Cygni modeling used to compare \threeS densities with the observed feature from which our $X_{\mathrm{He}}$ constraint is derived.
+In the following subsections, we derive constraints on the maximum allowed helium mass fraction, $X_{\mathrm{He}}$, in the line-forming region, following the modeling presented in \citep{Sneppen2024_helium}.
+First, we summarize the radiative-collisional model used to estimate the population of helium in the relevant lower level of the 1083\,nm line (i.e.,\ \threeS).
+Next, we outline the P~Cygni modeling used to compare \threeS densities with the observed feature, from which our $X_{\mathrm{He}}$ constraint is derived.